 Get the advantage of Robotic Surgery

 Robotic surgery is a type of minimally invasive surgery.
-This means operating on patients through small holes rather than making big incisions.
+It is a rapid advancement in the field of medical science.
+Robotic surgery means operating on patients through small holes rather than making big incisions.
 The biggest advantage of robotic surgery is to give the surgeon unparalleled control in a minimally invasive environment.
-Robotic surgery offers higher precision, flexibility and control when compared to the conventional laparoscopic surgery and much better anatomical clarity as compared to open surgery.
+Robotic surgery offers higher precision, flexibility and control when compared to the conventional laparoscopic surgery and offers much better anatomical clarity as compared to open surgery.

-- Fewer complications such as surgical site infection/blood loss
+- Fewer complications such as surgical site infection

 How is it done?

-While the patient is under anesthesia, three robotic arms and the video camera are inserted through small incisions on the body.
+While the patient is under anaesthesia, three robotic arms and the video camera are inserted through small incisions on the body.
 The surgeon then sits in front of a computer console which provides him with a 3D view of the operating field and controls through which the robotic arms can be manipulated.
-The robotic arms have tiny wrists which bend in several directions which increases the dexterity and fine manipulation beyond the capability of the human hand.
+The robotic arms have tiny wrists which bend in several directions with increased dexterity and fine manipulation beyond the capability of the human hand.